 All of the fats listed above contribute to membrane flexibility – and that means flexible blood vessels and healthier looking skin.
 I’ve previously published the results of high dose fish oil in restoring flexibility in previously stiff blood vessels in patients.
 Even olive oil, composed primarily of the monounsaturated fat oleum, acts to promote glowing skin due to its high polyphenol contents.3

-Short chain saturated fats – like the fat contained in Ghee (butyric acid) and fish oil – have been shown to nourish the cells lining the gut.4 This helps prevent the inflammation that causes weight gain as I describe in The Plant Paradox.
+Short chain saturated fats – like the fat contained in Ghee (butyric acid) and fish oil – have been shown to nourish the cells lining the gut.4 This helps prevent the inflammation that causes weight gain.

 #5 – Help reduce lectin intake